M.Ed. in K-8 Leadership in Mathematics Education

 Length: 35 credit hours.
 May be completed in 24 months.

-Format: Courses offered on campus.
-Students may begin the program in the fall, spring, or summer semesters.
+Format: Eight-week courses offered on campus.
+Students may begin the program in August, October, January, March, May, or July.

 Results: Master of Education degree and the Virginia Mathematics Specialist endorsement

 Important Links: Apply Now | Tuition & Financial Aid | Course Schedule | Resources

 K-8 Leadership in Mathematics Education graduates will be able to:

 - Acquire a deep understanding of the mathematics they are teaching.

 - Demonstrate an understanding of how it connects to higher levels of mathematics.